AftermathFinance/native-bridge-widget/README.md

 ---

-This repository contains React components that allow users to bridge ETH between Ethereum and Sui networks.
+This repository contains React components that allow users to bridge Ethereum and Sui networks.
 Library is fully typed and self contained.

 ## Installation